ThomasBittner1/KangarooDocumentation/kangaroo/docs/body.md

 So *armUpper_l_ctrl.rx* in this case

 ## Targets
-As Targets we can do either BlendShape Poses or *Correctives*, or Ctrl Poses Both of them start in the same way, that you just drag&drop a pose from the *Interpolator Table* into the *Targets Table*
+As Targets we can do either BlendShape Poses (*Correctives*), or Ctrl Poses.
+Both of them start in the same way, that you just drag&drop a pose from the *Interpolator Table* into the *Targets Table*
 If you drag more than one pose, then the Target is a combination of the poses, and you get that extra